AtomLinter/linter-golinter/README.md

 You must configure linter-golinter by editing ~/.atom/config.cson (choose Open Your Config in Atom menu):
 ```
 'linter-golinter':
   'executablePath': path to golint executable.
-Use `which golint` to find it out.
+Use the command `which golint` in a terminal/command prompt to print the path to your golint installation – in most cases it should be $GOPATH/bin/golint.
 ```

 ## Contributing